 We hope you’ve found our list informative and we hope that it has made your choice in equipment a little easier!

 Fitness and health is a huge part of everyday life now which has led to an increase in the need for personal trainers.
-If you want to join this lucrative industry then enquire about OriGym’s REPS and CIMSPA accredited personal training courses today!
+If you want to join this lucrative industry then enquire about OriGym’s CIMSPA accredited personal training courses today!

 Download our latest course prospectus as well as this contains all the information on our courses and services.